cityofships/i-love-compute/README.md

 The scripts provide a builtin help accessible with `-h` or `--help` option.

-The user can do combinations: `./user-mesa run ./user-clvk run clinfo --list` to run clinfo with built clvk over built Mesa Vulkan.
+The user can do combinations: `./user-mesa run ./user-clvk run clinfo --list` to run clinfo with built clvk over built Mesa Vulkan, or `./user-mesa run ./user-luxmark3 run luxmark --mode=PAUSE` to run LuxMark 3.1 over Mesa Clover.

 The scripts do some download, build and other operations in a `workspace` folder next to where the script file is stored.